-The mean cost of a ransomware or other cyberattack to businesses is just under per incident.
-In 2018, the mean cost was only \$34,000 (Hiscox).
-That's a staggering jump, and for many businesses, a cyberattack at that scale can be fatal.
+The cost of ransomware or other cyberattacks to businesses is expected to exceed in 2023 (Tech.co).
+According to IBM's 2023 Cost of Data Breach report, the average cost of a data breach is \$4.5M, 15% higher than three years ago.
+For many businesses, a cyberattack at that scale can be fatal.
 Can you afford to ignore your cybersecurity protections?